-When you make your full monthly mortgage payment to your loan servicer (the company that collects and processes your mortgage payments, as well as manages foreclosures), it will apply part of the payment to pay down your principal and will use part of it to pay interest.
-If your loan is escrowed for taxes and insurance, part of the payment goes towards that as well.
-(Learn more about mortgage escrow accounts.)
+When you make a full monthly mortgage payment to your loan servicer, it uses part of the payment to reduce the principal balance and some of it to pay interest.
+If your loan is escrowed for taxes and insurance, part of the payment goes into an escrow account.

-Your mortgage lender may use a suspense account for overpayments.
-For example, if you always round up when you write out your check to pay the mortgage payment, the servicer may apply those funds to a suspense account.
+Your mortgage lender may also use a suspense account for overpayments.
+For example, if you always round up when you write out your check to pay the mortgage payment, the servicer might put those funds in a suspense account.

-If you dispute any of the amounts that your mortgage servicer claims that you owe, do not reduce your payment amount to remove the disputed amount.
-If you do this, the mortgage servicer may consider your payment a partial payment and place it in suspense until it receives the full payment.
-If this happens, your servicer may charge you late fees and may claim you have defaulted on the mortgage, which can lead to foreclosure.
+If you dispute any of the amounts that your servicer claims that you owe, don't reduce your payment amount to remove the disputed amount.
+The servicer might consider your payment a partial payment and place it in suspense until it receives the full payment.
+Again, if you do this and don't get current on the loan, the servicer could potentially charge you late fees, report the delinquency to the credit reporting bureaus, and eventually start a foreclosure.

-The Consumer Financial Protection Bureau (CFPB), which was established by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, has issued new mortgage servicing rules that go into effect as of January 10, 2014.
-Among other things, the rules generally require that mortgage servicers promptly credit a consumer's account on the day a payment is received (subject to a few exceptions).
+The Consumer Financial Protection Bureau (CFPB) issued mortgage servicing rules that went into effect on January 10, 2014.
+Among other things, these rules generally require that loan servicers promptly credit a consumer's account on the day a full payment is received, subject to a few exceptions.

-The new rules also state that, if a servicer receives a partial payment from the borrower, the payment may be held in a suspense account.
-When the amount in the suspense account is sufficient to cover a full payment, the servicer must credit the borrower's account.
+The rules also state that if a servicer receives a partial payment from the borrower, the payment may be held in a suspense account.
+But the servicer must inform the borrower about it on the monthly statement.
+Also, when the amount in the suspense account is sufficient to cover a full payment, the servicer must credit the borrower's account.

-Example.
-Say you send in your October payment of $1,100 to your servicer, but the mortgage servicer incorrectly records the payment as $100.
-Since this is not a full payment in the eyes of the servicer, it places this amount in a suspense account and nothing is applied to the loan.
+Sometimes, the servicer makes a mistake and places payments into a suspense account without proper justification.
+For example, say you send in your October payment of $1,100 to your servicer, but the servicer incorrectly records the payment as $100.
+Because this payment is not a full payment in the eyes of the servicer, it places this amount in a suspense account, and nothing is applied to the loan.
 The servicer now considers you one month behind in payments.
-Even if you make November's payment of $1,100 on time and in full, you'll still be considered behind.
-This is because the servicer will take $1,000 from the November payment, add it to the $100 in suspense and apply that to October's payment.
-That leaves $100 of the money you sent for November, but since this isn't enough to cover the November payment, it will go into suspense and the cycle will continue.
+Even if you make November's payment of $1,100 on time and in full, you'll still be considered behind because the servicer will take $1,000 from the November payment, add it to the $100 in suspense and apply that to October's payment.
+That leaves $100 of the money you sent for November.
+But because this amount isn't enough to cover the November payment, it will go into suspense, and the cycle will continue.